juan-karacho/pocket-hang-drum/README.md

 This is a digital remake of the hang drum.

 Did you ever feel that the original Hang Drum is a really cool instrument but ways too expensive?
 Not digital enough?
 Not hackable?
 And way too big and heavy?
 Then this digital pocket version of the Hang Drum is for you.
+If you want to build it yourself, the components cost around 40 Euros.

 # features